Daniel-KM/Omeka-S-module-Reference/README.md

 echo $this->references()->count('dcterms:subject', $query, $options);
 ```

-The references are available via the api too in `/api/references`.
+The references are available via the api in `/api/references` too.
 Arguments are
 the same than above.
 This feature is available via the module [ApiInfo] too.

 ### Tree view

-Note: The tree of references will move in another module in a future version.

-The tree of references is available at http://www.example.com/s/my-site/reference-tree,
+The tree of references can be build with the block page "Reference tree".
-but it's recommenced to use a block in a page.

 The references should be formatted like:

 ```